Scouting America

 The requirements will be fed dynamically using the scout book integration

-1. Using x-ray (radiographic) films and with your counselor's guidance, study the tooth structure and look for decay.
-Then do the following:
+1. Using X-ray (radiographic) films or images and with your counselor's guidance, do the following:

-• (a) Using the radiographs as a guide, draw a lower molar.
+• (b) Draw a lower molar, using the radiographs as a guide.
 Label its parts and surfaces.
 Show surrounding structures such as bone and gum tissues.

-• (b) Show on your drawing where the nerves and blood vessels enter and leave the tooth.
+• (c) Show on your drawing where the nerves and blood vessels enter and leave the tooth.

-• (c) Show on your drawing where bacterial plaque is most likely to be found.
+• (d) Show on your drawing where bacterial plaque is most likely to be found.

 2. Do the following: